ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Get reservoir down to 6 for "entry level".
 - [x] Find admin key for black bridge.
 Maybe it's in the book in the book store titled the curse of black bridge.
 Need at least 40 dollars to buy it though.
 - [ ] Maid's Chamber has a small statue of the made angel with a broom with the letter MILA.
-- [ ] Code to apple tree area.
+- [x] Code to apple tree area.
 Might be 1128???
+- [ ] Buy Realm and Ruins book from book store.